-Unarco is one of the leading suppliers of this kind of equipment and it is currently developing an international presence in the market.
+Unarco is one of the leading suppliers of this kind of equipment, and it is developing an international presence in the market.
 Unarco is owned by Berkshire Hathaway and is part of the Marmon Group.

-New construction required a variety of insulation products were needed for new construction, including home insulation, pipe insulation, and specialized insulation for industrial equipment like boilers and furnaces.
-By the mid-1950s the company had moved headquarters to Bloomington, Illinois.
+New construction required a variety of insulation products, including home insulation, pipe insulation, and specialized insulation for industrial equipment like boilers and furnaces.
+By the mid-1950s, the company had moved to Bloomington, Illinois.

-This deal led UNARCO to eventually abandon asbestos insulation, change its name to Unarco Industries, and focus solely on making and distributing shopping carts.
+This deal led UNARCO to abandon asbestos insulation, change its name to Unarco Industries, and focus solely on making and distributing shopping carts.
 The company also moved its headquarters again to Wagoner, Oklahoma.

 Asbestos Use in Insulation

 UNARCO used asbestos extensively in its insulation products.
 Asbestos was a typical component of insulation at that time because it was so effective at insulating against heat, fireproofing, and keeping refrigerated units cold.
 Asbestos was also easy to get, with mines around the world producing it at a low cost.

 Asbestos Exposure from UNARCO Insulation

-UNARCO’s use of asbestos in insulation led to exposure to the deadly mineral in thousands of people.
+UNARCO’s use of asbestos in insulation caused asbestos exposure in thousands of people.
 Most harmed were the workers who made the insulation.
-These workers had to process the asbestos and use it to make insulation products.
+They had to process the asbestos and use it to make insulation products.

-Seventeen UNARCO employees filed claims in 1951, stating that working with asbestos in the factory had caused them to become ill.
-A survey of nearly 1,000 workers at UNARCO’s New Jersey facility between 1941 and 1945 proved that they had a higher proportion of respiratory illnesses than is seen in the general population.
+Seventeen UNARCO employees filed claims in 1951, stating that working with asbestos in the factory had made them ill.
+A survey of nearly 1,000 workers at UNARCO’s New Jersey facility between 1941 and 1945 proved that they had a higher proportion of respiratory illnesses than the general population.

 Bankruptcy and Asbestos Trust

 UNARCO emerged from bankruptcy in 1989 and continued to operate as Unarco Industries, making shopping carts.
-As part of the reorganization agreement the company created an asbestos trust to handle future claims of asbestos exposure through UNARCO insulation and related illnesses.
-The trust is called the UNR Asbestos Disease Claims Trust and was funded with $114 million in 1990.
+As part of the reorganization agreement, the company created an asbestos trust to handle future asbestos exposure claims through UNARCO insulation and related illnesses.
+The trust, funded with $114 million in 1990, is called the UNR Asbestos Disease Claims Trust.